Disabled Indians use apps, chat groups to find love, navigate life

 India is home to nearly 27 million disabled people.

-They are largely an invisible minority, with a lack of access to public transport and to spaces such as restaurants and movie theatres.
+They are largely an invisible minority, with a lack of access to public transport and to spaces such as restaurants and movie theaters.

 Women are particularly at a disadvantage, often considered a burden by their families because they cannot marry easily.